 The current Planning Area for Delray Beach includes 642.55 acres of unincorporated land (See Map AD-23 - Annexation Areas).
-These areas have a mix of advisory land uses including Low Density Residential, Medium Density Residential, General Commercial, Transitional, and Community Facilities.
-The advisory land use is the City's intended density and intensity for the land; another assigning land use requires a determination of need from the same findings any other Land Use Map amendment requires.
+These areas have a mix of advisory land uses including Low Density Residential, Medium Density Residential, General Transitional, Commercial, and Community The advisory land use is the City's Facilities. intended density and intensity for the land; assigning another land use requires α determination of need from the same findings any other Land Use Map amendment requires.